dsc/bunch/README.rst

 This is a fork of the bunch_ package since it was abandoned.
 It differs in name only and remains otherwise compatible with the original package.

+If you previously used the bunch_ package, just replace the dependencie with neobunch and everything will work just as before.

 .. _bunch: https://github.com/dsc/bunch